DeskX11/DeskX/README.md

 ## Functionality (not fully implemented)

 - Selection of the range of the difference between adjacent pixels to ensure compression (from 0 to 255).
-- Multiple Commands: Server Side Shutdown, Remote Control, Take Screenshot.
+- Multiple Commands: Server Side Shutdown, Remote Control.
+- Ability to create a palette of colors.
 - Ability to set an authorization password.
 - There is a choice of data transfer protocol (TCP or UDP).
 - Full screen or windowed mode.